 No matter which way you spin it, being in a long-distance relationship sucks.
 It's like being single, but without any of the fun perks.
-As gal stuck in the middle of a long-distance relationship, I get a lot of interesting comments but one of that comes to mind is: "Isn't that expensive?"
+As a gal stuck in the middle of a long-distance relationship, I get a lot of interesting comments but one of that comes to mind is: "Isn't that expensive?"

 I always find it unusual that people try to pin a financial figure to my relationship, or any relationship at that matter, but it does make sense.
 Long-distance relationships aren't cheap.
-So, I began to get curious: Is a long-distance relationship really that much more expensive that if a couple resides in the same city?
+So, I began to get curious: Is a long-distance relationship really that much more expensive than if a couple resides in the same city?
 Yes, the flights back and forth add up, but what about how much you save on food and drinks?
 I decided to do a mini-experiment and go back through my credit card statements to check.

-Based on my credit card statements, memory and calendar book, I calculated a solid approximation of how much I spent when my boyfriend and I were together and when we were apart.
+Based on my credit card statements, memory, and calendar book, I calculated a solid approximation of how much I spent when my boyfriend and I were together and when we were apart.
 My boyfriend and I try to see each other once a month, although it doesn't always work out that way.
 I condensed my findings to one month in order to have a closer comparison.

 Costs when we were in the same city -- January

 This was the first month my boyfriend and I were officially together.
-Although, he footed the bill more often than I did (perks of being a struggling writer) I still spent quite a bit on our blossoming relationship.
+Although he footed the bill more often than I did (perks of being a struggling writer) I still spent quite a bit on our blossoming relationship.

 Because I don't like to fuss with credit cards when I am on a date, I usually bring cash with me.
 For the month of January I withdrew a total of: $122.75